divaamahajan/URLshortening-distributed-system/README.md

 To use these endpoints, send requests to the appropriate URL with the specified method and payload, and the backend server will respond accordingly.

+Overall, the "URL Shortening Service" project demonstrates a robust and scalable solution for efficiently managing and shortening URLs, leveraging modern technologies and best practices in software development, containerization, and orchestration.

 ## Prerequisites